 Moody's AICR excludes cash flow associated with the swap restructurings and amendments.
-Although we regard the probable future payments resulting from swap restructurings as debtlike, we do not include them in Moody's-adjusted net debt because the company does not disclose them separately from the contingent mark-to-market liabilities on its other swaps.
+Although we regard the probable future payments resulting from swap restructurings as debt-like, we do not include them in Moody's-adjusted net debt because the company does not disclose them separately from the contingent mark-to-market liabilities on its other swaps.

-Higher inflation will lead to weaker and more volatile credit metrics in AMP7
+Higher inflation increases volatility of credit metrics in AMP7

-Inflation in the UK has risen sharply since the start of 2021, reaching 9.2% under the CPIH measure and 13.4% under the RPI measure in December 2022.
-Prolonged high inflation tends to be positive for UK water companies, but timing issues can affect cash flow generation and index-linked debt also grows with inflation.
+Prolonged high inflation tends to be positive for UK water companies, but timing issues can affect cash flow generation and indexlinked debt also grows with inflation.
 Under the UK regulatory model, regulatory assets and revenue grow with inflation but are subject to a lag.
-For example, customer bills for 2022-23 were based on CPIH inflation in November 2021, which was just 4.6%, whereas elements of Yorkshire Water's cost base, particularly on energy, materials and chemicals reflect the significantly higher rate of inflation experienced since then.
-In particular, energy is a major cost for water companies, representing around 16% of Yorkshire Water's operating costs in 2021-22, even after taking account of energy generated by the company's bioresources segment (equivalent to around 23% of the company's total energy consumption).
-Customer bills for 2023-24 will rise based on November 2022 CPIH of 9.6%, which will alleviate margin pressure, and 45% of any totex overspend, including as a result of higher energy costs, will be recovered from customers in future regulatory periods.
+For example, customer bills for 2022/23 were based on CPIH inflation in November 2021, which was just 4.6%, whereas elements of Yorkshire Water's cost base, particularly on energy, materials and chemicals reflect the significantly higher rate of inflation experienced since then.
+The company saw a two-thirds increase in power cost between FY 2022/23 and FY 2020/21, compared to 60% for the industry.
+Customer bills for 2023/24 will rise based on November 2022 CPIH of 9.4%, which will alleviate margin pressure, and 45% of any totex overspend, including as a result of higher energy costs, will be recovered from customers in future regulatory periods.